Hostile Takeover

 If V lost track of him…

+If V lost track of him, so be it.
 She could fly back to the spire on her own.
 They both could.
-Why even follow him?
-To do him a favor.
+Why even follow after him?
+Just to do him a favor.
 And then… he’d just start leaning on V more and more, and V couldn’t bear that weight.
 She should just leave now.

 And face J alone?